Conferences & Professional Development

 CV/Resume, Part I: Highlight your Accomplishments

-(9 - 10 a.m.)Using your resume or CV (curriculum vitae) is a great starting point for writing your personal statement for graduate school and articulating your career goals.
-This session will cover the differences between a resume and CV and prepare you to revise and amplify your overall career goal message.
+(9 - 10 a.m.)Your resume or CV (curriculum vitae) is a great starting point as you embark on your application.
+This session will briefly cover the differences between a resume and CV.
+This session will prepare you to revise and amplify your overall career goal message as it relates to your application and demonstrate how to analyze your accomplishments using a robust 4-pillar framework.

 Learn about the differences between graduate and professional programs.
 Which one fits your goals?
 Hear from CSUMB professional staff about all the possibilities.